Tonči Zonjić: Career

-Zonjić started out as an illustrator at the age of 15 and got into comics by creating a fanzine called Pipci!
+Zonjić started out as an illustrator at the age of 15, publishing a cover for the magazine Futura, and got into comics by creating a fanzine called Pipci!
 (Tentacles!) in 2004.
-His first full finished book - an educational story about sea diving for kids that he colored and lettered himself - still hasn't been published since its completion in 2006.
-In Croatia, he's been working on several projects with Darko Macan as well as storyboards, advertisements, book covers, newspaper portraits and various other comic strips.
+His first full finished book - an educational story about sea diving for kids that he coloured and lettered himself - completed in 2006, was published only in 2021.
+In Croatia, he worked on several projects with Darko Macan as well as storyboards, advertisements, book covers, weekly newspaper portraits for Vecernji List and various other comic strips.

-Zonjić entered the American market in 2008 as one of the artists for Marvel's The Immortal Iron Fist series by Ed Brubaker and Matt Fraction.
+While still a university student, Zonjić entered the American market in 2008 as one of the artists for Marvel's The Immortal Iron Fist series by Ed Brubaker and Matt Fraction.